 But let’s shift from endangered wilderness to an entirely different sort of environmental issue: the climate crisis.
 True, wilderness has a role to play here, as plants, and forests in particular, pull CO2 out of the air and thereby sequester carbon.
 The more they sequester, the less the climate changes, which is obviously a good thing.
 However, regardless of what you may have heard, planting trees and saving forests is not going to be enough to mitigate the climate crisis.
 True the preservation of forests will help – we should thus do everything that we can in this regard – but it’s not sufficient.
 Not by a long shot.

 Instead, we need to take a long hard look at a range of human practices that are releasing enormous amounts of carbon dioxide, methane, and other so-called greenhouse gases.
 These activities are rarely taking place in pristine forests, but in towns, suburbs, cities, factories, farms, and, generally speaking, wherever you find people.
 In terms of human habitation, these places, which bear the mark of people, are just the opposite of uninhabited wilderness.

-It may sound a little counterintuitive (or just plain wrong), but wilderness is in certain respects of much less importance environmentally than places that human beings inhabit, like cities.
+It may sound a little counterintuitive (or just plain wrong), but wilderness is in certain respects of less importance environmentally than places that human beings inhabit, like cities.
 Although cities occupy a small fraction of the area taken up by wilderness (just 2% of our planet’s total landmass), they are responsible for more than 70% of global CO2 emissions from human beings.
-Hence, everything else being equal, they should be receiving the lion’s share of our interest, environmentally.
+Hence, everything else being equal, they should, environmentally, be receiving the lion’s share of our interest.